oech3/nwjs-ffmpeg-prebuilt/README.md

-FFmpeg binaries for Chromium based apps with optimizations not used at Chromium.
+# FFmpeg binaries for Chromium based apps.
+`libffmpeg.so` with optimization flags unused at Chromium officially.
 Built from original ffmpeg.org source.

+Binary itself is built with `LGPL 2.1+` mode.